 Copper Basin, Arizona

-Copper Basin is a porphyry copper-molybdenum project in central Arizona, about 80 kilometers northwest of Phoenix and is available for partnership.
+Copper Basin is a porphyry copper-molybdenum project in central Arizona, about 80 kilometers northwest of Phoenix.
 The porphyry system has nearly a kilometer of vertical extent within a 1.5 square kilometer area of exposed alteration, mineralization, and related geophysical anomalies.
 The geology consists of Proterozoic granites cut by younger Laramide-age quartz diorite stocks and dikes.
 These rocks are cut by zones of quartz-pyrite-chalcopyrite-molybdenite veins, stockworks, and mineralized breccias.
 In addition, numerous surface shows of mineralization are exposed along Copper Creek and its tributaries as copper seeps, ferricretes, and manganocretes.
 Many of these occurrences lie outside of the EMX drill tested area.
-Copper Basin is available for partnership.

 Historic work during the 1960-1970s focused on the core of the exposed system that was interpreted as an upright porphyry target.
 EMX’s structural geologic interpretations suggest that the Copper Basin porphyry system is tilted >65°, topping to the east.